 In agreement with previous studies, our results demonstrate the importance of E164, E353, and Y295 for catalysis.
-Mutating any of these residues to alanine results in a >85,000-fold reduction in catalytic efficiency.
-In addition, the systematic alanine scan of every residue within 12 Åtof the ligand revealed mutations which have an equivalent functional effect to mutating established catalytic residues to alanine.
-Furthermore, it was observed that a majority of mutations were neutral.
+Mutating any of these residues to alanine results in a >85,000-fold reduction in catalytic efficiency, kcat/KM.
+However, beyond the catalytic residues the systematic alanine scan of every residue within 12 Åtof the ligand revealed mutations which have an equivalent functional effect to mutating the established catalytic residues to alanine.